Fang Hongwei: Biography

-In May 2021, he was promoted to Member of the Standing Committee and appointed as the Secretary-General of the CPC Shaanxi Provincial Committee.
+In May 2021, he was promoted to Member of the Standing Committee and appointed as the Secretary-General of the CCP Shaanxi Provincial Committee.

-In November 2021, He was appointed as Secretary of the CPC Xi’an Municipal Committee.
+In November 2021, he was appointed as Secretary of the CCP Xi'an Municipal Committee.

 Downfall

 On November 7, 2025, the website of the Central Commission for Discipline Inspection (CCDI) of CCP and the National Supervisory Commission announced that Fang Hongwei was under investigation for serious violations of discipline and law.
+Fang was expelled from the party and dismissed from the public office on July 7, 2026.